 TVA has long been a fundamental force in the prosperity of the Tennessee Valley, since its beginning in 1933.
 Here, you can read about its decade-by-decade impacts in the areas of energy production, environmental stewardship and economic development.

 Want to make a difference to the Tennessee Valley region?
-Volunteer at TVA and be part of our mission of service—to provide regional stewardship, reliable power and economic development.
+Volunteer at TVA and be part of our mission of service—to provide regional environmental stewardship, reliable power and economic development.

 The U.S. TVA Police—(855) 476-2489—is a federally commissioned law enforcement agency dedicated to the protection of TVA’s employees, visitors and physical assets.
 This includes TVA public lands and lakes and the people who enjoy them.